andreoss/kernel-overlay/README.md

 ```

-By default this overlays replaces the default kernel package.
-In order to use a specific one, specify it
+By default, this overlay replaces the default kernel package.
+To use a specific one, specify it
 in`configuration.nix`.
 For example

 ```